Hindu philosophy: Classifications

 In the history of India, the six orthodox schools had emerged before the start of the Common Era, and some schools emerged possibly even before the Buddha.
 Some scholars have questioned whether the orthodox and heterodox schools classification is sufficient or accurate, given the diversity and evolution of views within each major school of Indian philosophy, with some sub-schools combining heterodox and orthodox views.

-Since ancient times, Indian philosophy has been categorized into āstika and nāstika schools of thought.
+Since ancient times, Indian philosophy has been categorised into āstika and nāstika schools of thought.
 The orthodox schools of Indian philosophy have been called ṣaḍdarśana ('six systems').
 This schema was created between the 12th and 16th centuries by Vedantins.
 It was then adopted by the early Western Indologists, and pervades modern understandings of Indian philosophy.
+Satoshi Ogura thus warns that we should keep in mind the tendency of classification of Indic knowledge in Persianate discourses and its legacies in modern writings in both India and the Western world.

 Āstika

 There are six āstika (orthodox) schools of thought.
 Each is called a darśana, and each darśana accepts the Vedas as authority.
 Each āstika darśana also accepts the premise that Atman (eternal Self) exists.
 The āstika schools of philosophy are: